krg7880/json-schema-generator/README.md

 ### Background
 I created this schema generator to validate the responses from an API I created.
 As the API is enhanced and nodes are added or removed, the schema is regenerated and validated against the newly deployed API.

+### Validating Documents
+JSON documents can be validated against schemas using [chai-json-schema](http://chaijs.com/plugins/chai-json-schema).

+See the tests under (/test) for example usage.